Table of Contents

 return valThis example happens to consume both elements of the state, and construct a completely new state, every time we call into it.
 More frequently, we're likely to read or modify only part of a state.
 This function gets the number of random values generated so far.

-getCount :: CRState Int getCount = crCount `liftM` get
+-- file: ch14/Random.hs getCount :: CRState Int getCount = crCount `liftM` get

-We deliberately used record syntax to define our
+syntax to define our CountedRandom state.
+It

-together with get to read specific pieces
+get to read specific pieces of the

 If we want to partially update a state, the code doesn't come out quite so appealingly.